 When a student is alleged to have violated College policy (except as noted below), a review of the incident report and/or a preliminary investigation will take place within a reasonable period of time.
 The purpose of the preliminary investigation is to determine whether there is reasonable cause to believe that the conduct reported may have violated College policy.
-When in the judgment of the Assistant Vice President for Student Affairs and Dean of Students (or their designee, typically an Assistant Dean of Students) and based on the incident report and/or preliminary investigative report, a violation of College policy may have occurred, the student will be informed of the allegations against them and will have a hearing to resolve the matter.
-Students are informed of the hearing date, time, and location via their North Central College email accounts and/or their campus or home mailing addresses.
-Should the Assistant Vice President for Student Affairs and Dean of Students (or their designee, typically an Assistant Dean of Students) determine that there is no reasonable cause to believe that a violation of College policy has occurred, the reporting party will be informed and may request an independent review of the incident report and/or investigative report by the Vice President for Student Affairs and Strategic Initiatives.
+When in the judgment of the Vice President for Student Affairs and Athletics (or their designee, typically the Dean of Students) and based on the incident report and/or preliminary investigative report, a violation of College policy may have occurred, the student will be informed of the allegations against them and will have a hearing to resolve the matter.
+Documentation associated with the conduct case is kept in the student's conduct file.
+Students are informed of the hearing date, time, and location via the student's North Central College email account and/or the student's campus or home mailing addresses.
+Should the Vice President for Student Affairs and Athletics (or their designee, typically the Dean of Students) determine that there is no reasonable cause to believe that a violation of College policy has occurred, the reporting party will be informed and may request an independent review of the incident report and/or investigative report by the Vice President for Student Affairs and Athletics.